Protect Duty – are you prepared?

 5: Put an incident response plan in place.

-When considering responses to an incident, a proper robust plan should be in place that includes evacuation, invacuation and lockdown scenarios.
-How to mobilise key responders, inform other agencies and Senior Managers as well as preparing to brief the media, will also need to be considerations for your planning.
+When considering responses to an incident, a proper robust communication plan should be in place that includes evacuation, invacuation and lockdown scenarios.
+How to prevent access to sites, mobilise key responders, inform other agencies and Senior Managers, as well as preparing to brief the media, will need to be considered.

 Effective communication is vital, and the Callmy Alert service has been designed to support the execution of your critical incident plans, and a variety of other Business Continuity and Emergency situations.